Monkeystation/photanol-com/src/pages/index.md

         The deadline is **October 31, 2020**, but we review the applications on a rolling basis.
 We look forward to hearing from you!
+    - title: Chief Technology Officer (CTO)
+      description_short: >-
+        Currently Photanol has its own R&D facilities at the Amsterdam Science Park, Prodock Amsterdam and they are starting up their new demonstration plant at Chemie Park Delfzijl, in close cooperation with Nouryon.
+In 2021 this plant will produce the first

+        Photanol products, as preparation for the next phase towards commercial production 2024.
+In order to bring their Technology and Research & Development to the next stage, we are searching for a professional and entrepreneurial Chief Technology Officer.
+      description_full: >-
+        #### POSITION

+        * Responsible for directing Technology and Research & Development in line with the Photanol growth strategy • Participating actively in defining the Photanol strategy, objectives and milestones

+        * Developing and implementing the innovation route • Managing required budgets, staff, innovation facilities and timelines

+        * Striving for a balanced portfolio of projects based on thinking in opportunities, managing potential risks and delivering results

+        * Building and maintaining external networks with academic and industrial partners

+        * Initiating proposals for generating budgets from subsidy funds and for obtaining resources by external collaborations

+        * Determining and safeguarding unique knowledge as intellectual property

+        * Exchanging pro-actively relevant knowledge with Business Development and Operations

+        * Reporting to CEO and member of Management Team, next to CFO and COO.

+        #### PROFILE

+        * Master degree in Biotechnology, Chemical Engineering or an equivalent

+        * Senior experience and proven track record in Process Technology and R&D in synthetic biology/biotech, chemical, food or related industries

+        * Capable of driving the innovation process with a portfolio of projects towards market launch; bridging market requirements and technological capabilities

+        * Able to utilise external networks and partners for obtaining additional budgets and resources

+        * Commitment for green innovation routes that contribute to a more sustainable world

+        * Fits with the culture and dynamics of an entrepreneurial and innovative company, with a dedicated team and many challenges

+        * Personal competences: conceptual thinking, convincing, results driven, creative in problem solving, decision taker, pragmatic attitude and perseverance.

+        #### APPLY

+        If you are interested in this position, please contact Hans Hilbrands, telephone: +31 (0)317-468686 / +31 (0)6-51025152 or apply through our website www.dupp.nl or e-mail your written application to info@dupp.nl

+        Photanol selected DUPP – Food Executive Search for this vacancy as the only partner in the recruitment process.

+        We are looking forward to hearing from you!
 partners:
   pretitle: OUR PARTNERS
   title: The future needs like-minds.